abhididdigi/Jello/README.md

 ######  Version-0.1
 Javascript → Jelly

-Jello is jelly written in Javascript.
-It is basically created for newbies to Service Now to create UI Pages/Macros, without fiddling with the complex language of Jelly.
+### What?

+Jello is Apache Jelly written in Javascript.

+### Why?

+People who are new to Service Now can start using Jello for creating UI Pages/UI macros, without knowing the language of Apache Jelly, just it's concepts.
+Like phase one and two(and many more).

+### How?

-It uses Esprime for parsing Javascript which outputs a AST.
+It uses Esprima for parsing Javascript which outputs a AST.

 You can find the demo at : http://servicenowdiary.com/Jello-master/examples.htm